 Exclusive Use.
-This bill adds an exception to the exclusive use requirement.
-Under this exception, the exemption cannot be denied for a museum that is occasionally made available for private rentals as a service to the community if all of the following are met:
+This bill adds detail to the exclusive use requirement.
+It states that the exemption cannot be denied for a museum that is made available for special events, including private rental events for its individual or corporate members or for other charitable or government purposes, if all of the following are met:

-- The property is owned and operated by a religious, hospital, scientific, or charitable fund, foundation, limited liability company, or corporation, which meets all the requirements of the welfare exemption under section 214. - The property is used exclusively for the charitable purposes of museums. - The amount of rental fee charged is limited to the amount necessary to reimburse the property owner for its costs in making the rental available. - Any proceeds from the rental is used exclusively for the charitable purposes of the museum.
+- The property is owned and operated by a religious, hospital, scientific, or charitable fund, foundation, limited liability company, or corporation, which meets all the requirements of the welfare exemption under section 214 (a). - The property is used exclusively for the charitable purposes of museums.

-In General: Under section 4(b) of article XIII of the California Constitution, the Legislature is authorized to exempt from taxation, in whole or in part:
+In General: Under section 4(b) of Article XIII of the California Constitution, the Legislature is authorized to exempt from taxation, in whole or in part: